optiklab/path-algorithms-in-a-graph/README.md

 # path-algorithms-in-a-graph

+## Disclarimer

+The project is a bit dirty and unfinished, since it was created for learning and testing some ideas.

+The project is supported by the article [Universal implementation of BFS, DFS, Dijkstra and A-Star algorithms](https://github.com/optiklab/path-algorithms-in-a-graph/wiki/Universal-implementation-of-BFS,-DFS,-Dijkstra-and-A%E2%80%90Star-algorithms).

+## About

+The project is supported by the article []().

-Answers on question why BFS, DFS, Dijkstra and A-Star algorithms are basically same algorithm.
+Shows why BFS, DFS, Dijkstra and A-Star algorithms are basically same algorithm.

-Here you can find four data structures implemented in C++ for finding paths in a graph using four different algorithms:
+Here you can find four data structures implemented in C++ for finding paths in a graph using a universal path finding algorithm:
 - A queue for **Breadth First Search**
 - A stack for **Depth First Search**
-- A priority queue based on vector<T> for **Dijkstra**
+- A slow queue based on vector<T> for **Dijkstra**
-- A priority queue based on vector<T> for **A-Start**
+- A slow queue based on vector<T> for **A-Start**

-# Important note
+## Important note

-This code contains inefficient implementation of queueing mechanism for Dijkstra and A-Star as the aim of this project was to show that all four algorithms are very similar.
+This code contains inefficient implementation of queueing mechanism for Dijkstra and A-Star as the aim of this project was to try out some ideas and to show that all four algorithms are very similar.

-Unfortunately, it is hard to implement all four efficiently enough using universal data structure.
-If we really looking for performance (in 99% of cases) we shouldn't use universal approach.
+It is challenging to implement all algorithms efficiently using universal data structure, but it's interesting enough to explore.

-Look at [my other project that implements those algorithms efficiently](https://github.com/optiklab/path-algorithms-on-a-grid-map) and uses more visual approach and much more test data for it.
+For more performance look at [my other project that implements those algorithms efficiently](https://github.com/optiklab/path-algorithms-on-a-grid-map) and uses more visual approach and much more test data for it.

-# How to run
+## How to run

 The project is written in C++ with STL use only.
 Project file is built using Visual Studio 2022 and Microsoft Windows.
 So, you basically need to open the project using VS and press F5.

 But if you need to run on linux there shouldn't be any problem to build using g++ or clang.

-# Graph representation in memory
+## Graph representation in memory

 There are number of ways to represent graph in memory.
 This implementation uses Adjacency List of nodes with its Weights.

-# Tests
+## Tests

-## Test Case 1.
+### Test Case 1.
 Lazily generated graph

 Program generates a graph of 25 (5 x 5 field) nodes, for test purpose.